oshaked1/traceshark/README.md

 # Traceshark

+:warning: This project is discontinued in favor of [Traceeshark](https://github.com/aquasecurity/traceeshark), the evolution of this project.

 Traceshark is a set of extensions for [Wireshark](https://www.wireshark.org/) that allows recording and analyzing system trace activity on Windows and Linux.
 It is essentially a multi-platform tracing framework based on Wireshark.

 ## Inspiration